SRoussel/Fill-in-the-Blank-Verse-/README.md

  This system generates blank verse, that is, un-rhymed metrical poetry (in this case, iambic pentameter).
 Such verse was popularized by Marlowe, and used often by Shakespeare, as well as by Milton in Paradise Lost.

- This system creates a Markov model from a large corpus of over three million line of poetry from Project Gutenberg, courtesy of Allison Parish: https://github.com/aparrish/gutenberg-poetry-corpus.
+ This system creates a Markov model from a large corpus of over three million lines of poetry from Project Gutenberg, courtesy of Allison Parish: https://github.com/aparrish/gutenberg-poetry-corpus.

 The system generates a number of lines; if they are iambic pentameter, they are kept.
 In addition, it uses